 Cold weather can cause batteries to die.
-So make sure that you provide necessary warmth to any of your battery-operated things like cellphone, GPS, torch, or your headlamp.
+So make sure that you provide the necessary warmth to any of your battery-operated things like your cellphone, GPS, torch, or headlamp.
 You can do that by keeping them wrapped in a warm cloth or by keeping them near your body.

-It is better that you use lithium batteries for your equipment as they have fewer chances of dying in cold.
+It is better that you use lithium batteries for your equipment, as they have fewer chances of dying in the cold.
 Yet the chances are not zero.
 So keep them warm as suggested.

 4. Use sunscreen:

-Even if the weather is cold you still have the chance of getting sunburn.
+Even if the weather is cold, you still have the chance of getting sunburned.
 That is because the rays of the sun will reflect towards you after hitting the ground covered with snow.
-So ensure that you apply sunscreen on your face, neck, and hands.
+So ensure that you apply sunscreen to your face, neck, and hands.

 5. Keep a lighter:

-Carry a lighter or a matchbox along with you. you never know when any of your friends or you might be in dire need of a lot of warmth.
-For such situations, you might need to light up a fire by burning some pieces of bark and wood.
+Carry a lighter or a matchbox along with you.
+You never know when any of your friends or you might be in dire need of a lot of warmth.
+In such situations, you might need to light a fire by burning some pieces of bark and wood.

-Also, if by any chance battery of your headlamp or phone goes out you might need to light up wood to help you see in the dark.
+Also, if by any chance the battery of your headlamp or phone goes out, you might need to light up wood to help you see in the dark.